tariklaroda/TarikLaRodaWeatherApp/README.md

 # WeatherApp
  Tells you the weather in a specified city.
+Indicates if you need to wear a coat and gloves.

  # Technologies Used
  - HTML/CSS